-But the big question is, how do you represent this on your resume?
+But the big question is, how do you represent parental leave on your resume?
 Do you even need to list it?
 What do you call it?

-Everyone has a different and valid opinion on how to represent a career break on your resume.
+Everyone has a different and valid opinion on how to represent a career break due to parental leave on your resume.

 It's going to depend on your particular circumstances and how much time you've had away from the workforce.

 If there are long, noticeable gaps in your resume it's best to say what you were doing in that time.